Safety at our Parish

 Winter Weather (Snowstorms!)

 The parish staff monitors warnings from the National Weather Service.
 Most decisions to cancel or not cancel are based on these public warnings.
+The NWS alerts use three levels:

 In the event of a WINTER STORM WATCH: